Camila Jourdan

 Camila Jourdan (born 1980) is a Brazilian philosopher, anarchist activist, and university professor.
 A specialist in the thought of Ludwig Wittgenstein and a teacher at Rio de Janeiro State University (UERJ), she is also known for being the target of a flawed prosecution by Brazilian authorities for her participation in the 2014 protests in Brazil, where she was accused by the country's security forces of preparing and making Molotov cocktails.
 Initially sentenced to six years in prison, she was ultimately fully acquitted in 2024 by the Supreme Federal Court.

 Biography

 Youth and education

 Camila Aparecida Rodrigues Jourdan was born in 1980 and is originally from the northern part of Rio de Janeiro.
 Her grandfather was a general in the Brazilian army.
 Fatherless at the age of 12, she had a daughter in 2001 or 2002.
-After studying philosophy at the Rio de Janeiro State University (UERJ) and the Sorbonne in Paris, she defended her thesis on Ludwig Wittgenstein, her master thesis was called "How a rule connects with its applications: the problem of 'infinite determination' in the philosophy of the second Wittgenstein" and her doctoral thesis was called "Impredicativity, Generality and the Development of Wittgenstein's Thought".
+After studying philosophy at the Pontifical Catholic University of Rio de Janeiro and the Sorbonne in Paris, she defended her thesis on Ludwig Wittgenstein, her master thesis was called "How a rule connects with its applications: the problem of 'infinite determination' in the philosophy of the second Wittgenstein" and her doctoral thesis was called "Impredicativity, Generality and the Development of Wittgenstein's Thought".

 She began teaching at the Rio de Janeiro State University as an assistant professor at first, and later as a full professor.